LCOGT/ptr_api/README.md

 $ cd tests
 ```

 Instantiate and populate a file titled '.client_env' within the tests directory.
-This file provides identification information from Amazon Cognito in order for the client application to send test all endpoints specified by the API.
+This file provides identification information from Amazon Cognito in order for the client application to test all endpoints specified by the API.
 ```
 ~ client_REGION = region
 ~ client_USERPOOL_ID = userpool id